JanneMattila/some-questions-and-some-answers/q&a/app_service_and_authentication.md

 1. Create Azure AD App Registration
     - Includes Microsoft Graph `User.Read` API permission to enable login using Azure AD
     - Includes definition for each application role that you need
-        - In this example only roles are defined: `Calendar Administrator` and `Calendar User`
+        - In this example only two roles are defined: `Calendar Administrator` and `Calendar User`
 2. Create App Service and enable authentication using the newly registered application
-3. Assign users to the role in Azure AD Enterprise Applications
+3. Assign users to the roles in Azure AD Enterprise Applications

 Example `app_service_and_authentication-appRoles.json` for our demo roles: